 Bad Pool Header blue screen of death error indicates that there is an issue in the memory allocation process of your computer.
 Usually, Bad Pool Header error is displayed in the form of Blue Screen.
-The information presented in the error message depends on the type of Operating System.
-Bad Pool Header Error results in freezing your computer screen.

-It forces you to shut down your computer system.
 Mostly 0x00000019 is the code associated with this error message.
 Lets us see what the actual meaning of Bad Pool Header is.
 By “Pool,” we mean the memory pool that OS uses for memory allocation.

 The “Header” part deals with Windows API.
 So the “Bad Pool Header” message indicates that your system has some memory-related problems.
 Many things can be responsible for memory allocation problems on Windows.
-Faulty RAM is one of the reasons.
-Outdated drivers and anti-malware software also contribute towards Bad Pool Header issue.

 How to Fix Bad Pool Header in Windows 10

-This error is very much annoying for the users.
-It may crash your system and can result in permanent data loss.
 So you should fix Bad Pool Header error on time to avoid any more significant problem.
 Diagnose the failure carefully and then apply the necessary solutions.
 Here are the three ways to fix the “Bad Pool Header” error in Windows 10.

 Solution 1: Update Your Drivers